 So, how can families really engage their communities and advocate for inclusive practices that celebrate neurodiversity?
 Let’s explore this together!
 We’re all in this journey, and every step counts.

 Understanding this condition is so important for helping everyone see the unique needs and strengths of individuals on the spectrum.
 By clearing up myths and misconceptions, we can create a more inclusive environment that benefits us all.
 Identifying the condition early is key for effective intervention, and raising awareness really helps with this.
 For instance, research shows that kids diagnosed with developmental disorders at a young age tend to do better in communication and social skills.
-When parents understand developmental disorders, they can advocate more effectively for their children, ensuring they get the support and resources they need.
+When parents understand developmental disorders, they can for their children, ensuring they get the support and resources they need.

 Plus, grasping this condition helps foster empathy and acceptance among peers, which is crucial for reducing stigma and bullying—issues that many young people with this condition face.
 Studies indicate that kids with developmental disorders are more likely to experience harassment, making educational campaigns vital for building a supportive community.
 Parents should familiarize themselves with the traits linked to autism spectrum disorder and the importance of early intervention.
 This knowledge empowers them to take proactive steps in their child's development.
 By embracing autism awareness, families can help create a society that recognizes and celebrates neurodiversity.